 Supplementing only helps if you need it.
 If your levels are normal, focusing on diet and other treatments will be far more effective.

 If you’re serious about reversing Ozempic hair loss, Low-Level Laser Therapy (LLLT) is one of the few clinically proven ways to stimulate regrowth.
 Unlike sketchy hair-loss fads, LLLT has actual science behind it—it increases blood circulation, reactivates sluggish follicles, and extends the growth phase of the hair cycle.
-Many laser caps and hair growth helmets that use this technology are available.
+Many laser caps and hair growth helmets, such as Theradome, that use LLLT technology are available.
 These devices are easy to use at home and come in different types, with some offering more laser coverage for faster results.

 Key benefits: